-Current and future gold, silver or copper price declines could cause commercial production or the development of new mines to be impracticable or unpredictable.
-If gold, silver and/or copper prices decline significantly, or decline for an extended period of time, the Company might not be able to continue its operations, develop its properties, or fulfill its obligations under the Company's permits and licences, or under the Company's agreements with its partners.
+Current and future gold price declines could cause commercial production or the development of new mines to be impracticable or unpredictable.
+If the gold prices declines significantly, or declines for an extended period of time, the Company might not be able to continue its operations, develop its properties, or fulfill its obligations under the Company's permits and licences, or under the Company's agreements with its partners.
 This could result in the Company losing its interest in some or all of its properties, or being forced to cease operations or development activities or to abandon or sell properties, which could have a negative effect on the Company's profitability and cash flow.